 The easiest way to bet on the Giants in New Jersey is from your mobile device.
-You have your choice of FanDuel, DraftKings, SugarHouse, William Hill, FOX Bet, PointsBet, BetMGM, Unibet, and many more.
+You have your choice of FanDuel, DraftKings, SugarHouse, William Hill, FOX Bet, PointsBet, BetMGM, Unibet, and more.
 You can also bet at retail sportsbooks, including the one at Meadowlands Racetrack near MetLife Stadium.

 There are none.
 New York City may be home to the largest casino in the state, Resorts World New York in Queens, but New Yorkers do not have any retail sportsbooks within city limits.
-The closest is Meadowlands Racetracks.
+The closest is Meadowlands Racetrack.
 It’s easiest to place wagers online with your phone in Manhattan.

 Online and at retail sportsbook locations.
 There are casinos that feature sports betting Upstate.
 The southernmost option is Resorts World Catskills, while the Albany, Buffalo, and Syracuse areas all have at least a couple of locations each.

 Yes.
-You can legally bet at the DraftKings Sportsbook in-person at del Lago Resort & Casino in Waterloo or by using the app online.
+You can legally bet at the DraftKings Sportsbook in person at del Lago Resort & Casino in Waterloo or by using the app online.
 You can also legally play the DraftKings DFS (daily fantasy sports) platform online in New York.

 Yes.
 New Yorkers can bet with its online app or at the FanDuel Sportsbook retail location inside Tioga Downs Casino Resort in Nichols, a bit west of Binghamton.
-The FanDuel daily fantasy sports (DFS) platform is also legal in New York State to anyone over 18.
+The FanDuel daily fantasy sports (DFS) platform is also legal in New York state to anyone over 18.